 Part of the danger lies in the fact that it’s not easy for the layperson to distinguish a rotten branch from a healthy one.
 Should you transfer your weight to a rotten branch, it could give way beneath you and cause serious damage to you and your home, not to mention the tree.

 Moreover, tree pruning requires the use of sharp tools at elevated heights.
-For instance, a homeowner may attempt DIY tree pruning with a chainsaw while standing on a ladder.
+For instance, a homeowner may attempt DIY tree trimming with a chainsaw while standing on a ladder.
 This sort of coordination requires special safety precautions that are unavailable to the average homeowner.
 Arborists have the tools and safety equipment needed to prune trees effectively and safely.
 This includes safety harnesses, bucket trucks, professional ladders, and more.

 Poor Pruning Could Cause Future Damage and Danger